Sukender/bash-based-patcher/docs/README.md

 - Create the smallest possible "patch" (difference) between two directories, and then apply the patch to a directory and get an updated one.
 - Support archives: ```tar.xz``` archives of directories can be used in place of the directories.
 The ```bbp ar``` command can be used to create compatible archives.
   - Only one archive type is currently supported.
 You will not be able to use your previously "zipped" folder unless you extract it.
 - Be "portable".
+  - Tested on a *GNU/Linux* distribution (Debian) and *Cygwin* (Windows).
-Actually the bash scripts should run on (at least) common *GNU/Linux* distributions (Debian, Ubuntu...) and *Cygwin*.
+  - Actually the bash scripts should run on many other systems, including OSX.
   - Please note that even if targeted at the *bash* interpreter, this may work with others, or be easily adapted.

 ### Examples